-If you closed your eyes and pointed to a random spot in the United States, you could expect an eye exam to cost $106 in 2022, according to our recent survey of 100 U.S. eye doctors.
+If you closed your eyes and pointed to a random spot in the United States, you could expect an eye exam to cost, on average, about $110 in 2023, according to our survey of 100 U.S. eye doctors.

 But the U.S. is an enormous country, filled with one-street towns, mega metropolises and everything in between.
 In these cities, you could have as many as hundreds of different options for your next eye exam.

 How does it all factor in?

 You’re overdue for an annual eye exam — where do you go?

 Do you drive to a wholesale club optical center or call the eye doctor who’s had a private practice for decades?
 Maybe you’ll stop by that chain eyeglass shop instead, next time you’re at the mall.